About Us | The Story of Mostly Fine Things

 WHERE THEY ARE NOW

 Together they have built up a fairly large inventory of both original prints, antique glass and smalls.
 In 2014 they moved to Nova Scotia, Canada and it is here that they created Mostly Fine Things.
 All of their stock is housed on the premises, but currently it is only available to purchase online.
 In the next year Mostly Fine Things will have a physical shop and gallery for the public to visit.
+The inventory will become much larger, more diverse to include lighting, and a variety of new curios.

 WHY YOU SHOULD VISIT